Summer Public Service Funding Application

 - Suggested topics to address in your essay include:

-1. What you learned from working on your project, on your team, at your site, and from your summer public interest experience
+1. What you learned from working on your project, on your team, at your site, and from your summer public service experience

-2. How this public interest support has had an impact on your life and work at the Law School
+2. How this public service support has had an impact on your life and work at the Law School

 3. It is appropriate and highly encouraged to include the words "Thank You"